-An inventory loan is a type of short term loan offered to retailers so they can buy stock.
+An inventory loan is a type of short-term business loan offered to retailers so they can buy stock.
 The loan is secured against the stock, which is used as collateral in the event that the stock is not sold.

 While often retailers have enough capital to cover any stock orders, some may sometimes find that they don’t have enough to cover the stock they need or they may find a discount deal on stock that requires more than they currently have available.